401 Certifications for Section 404 Regional General Permits and Nationwide Permits

 The vast majority of 401 activities involve projects with relatively low risk to water quality.
 These are regulated by federal 404 general permits and related 401 certifications The MPCA certifies these general permits and no individual 401 certification is required for projects regulated by federal general permits.
 About 2,000 projects are authorized annually through general permits.
 The turnaround time for a 401 certification for a general permit is zero days because the activity has been pre-certified.

 However, activities representing more significant risk to water quality are regulated through individual permits.
 About 50 Individual Permits are issued annually.
 The average turnaround time for MPCA certification of individual permits is about 90 days.
-Typically, higher risk projects include:
+Examples of higher risk projects include:

 - Mining operations